Leslie Stevens: Biography

 Stevens's contributions to the New Age Movement, and its relationships to The Outer Limits are discussed in the book Taoism for Dummies (John Wiley and Sons Canada, 2013).

+Personal life

+Stevens married Ruth Mostoller, Kate Manx, Allyson Ames (who also married Ralph Levitz, Harry Samuel Rothschild, and John Morris Green), Yolanda Kocourek, and Shakti Chen.
 Stevens died from complications of an emergency angioplasty in 1998 in Los Angeles, California at the age of 74.